Pree2003/load-balancer-with-apache/README.md

 I enabled modules using the following commands:

 sudo a2enmod rewrite
-sudo a2enmod proxy
+,sudo a2enmod proxy
-sudo a2enmod proxy_balancer
+,sudo a2enmod proxy_balancer
-sudo a2enmod proxy_http
+,sudo a2enmod proxy_http
-sudo a2enmod headers
+and sudo a2enmod headers
 sudo a2enmod lb_method_bytraffic